Goulartt12/LoginApp/README.md

 # Login web application
 ## technologies used
-Node js, MongoDb, HTB and CSS
+Node js, MongoDB, Handlebars and CSS

 - Insert name and password to the MongoDB database
 - Reset password functionality